-Create a Single Scan
+3.6.1 Create a Single Scan

-The creation of a scan is performed within the Asset Management.
+The creation of a scan is performed within the Assets view.
 There is a button for each asset to create a new scan and to show all past scans.
+You can also assign a single scan to multiple assets.
+To do this, select your assets and click the Add Scan button in the top right corner.

-Just click on the "THOR" button in the Action column in the Asset Management view.
+Click on the "THOR" button in the Action column in the Asset Management view.